sony/flutter-embedded-linux/README.md

 ## 1. Install libraries

 You need to install the following dependent libraries to build and run.
-Here introduce how to install the libraries on Ubuntu OS and x64 hosts.
+Here introduce how to install the libraries on Debian-based systems like Ubuntu.

 #### Mandatory